ErmiyasAbate/JavaScript-Algorithms-and-Data-Structures/README.md

 12. Length of the String
 13. Single Character in the String
 14. String Immutability
-15. JavaScript Array (Storing multiple values in a single variable)
+15. JavaScript Creating Array (Storing multiple values in a single variable)
+16.